DOG MANAGEMENT POLICY

 This does not apply to a guide dog that is accompanying a wholly or partially blind person.

-Failure to clean up after your dog can result in a fine. (+ See table of offences here).
+Failure to clean up after your dog can result in a fine. ( Find out how much a penalty unit is here).

 Rain dissolves dog faeces and it is washed into our waterways.
 Marine plant and animal life is affected by this pollution.
 Australian beaches are closed for several days after rain because of this type of pollution.
 Dog faeces contain E-coli bacteria which can cause ongoing illness in people including vomiting, diarrhoea, and ear, nose and throat infections.